mircealungu/reconstruction/2_Abstraction.md

 ![600](images/symphony.png)

+Furthermore, it talks about how:

-"[...] domain knowledge is used to **define a map between the source and target view**."
+*"[...] domain knowledge is used to **define a map between the source and target view**."*

-> This activity may require either interviewing the system experts in order to formal- ize architecturally-relevant aspects not available in the implementation or to iteratively augment the source view by adding new concepts to the source viewpoint
+> This activity may require either interviewing the system experts in order to formalize architecturally-relevant aspects not available in the implementation or to iteratively augment the source view by adding new concepts to the source viewpoint
 >
 > -- Symphony, 6.2